 I think it’s inevitable for almost every woman, at some point in her life, to try some form of ‘dieting’ to try and change the outward appearance of herself in some way.
 With the intense cultural pressure to stay fit, many young women are approaching dieting in an unhealthy way.
 Below are some of the biggest dieting myths that I have discovered.

-- Skipping meals to help lose weight: We’ve all been there.
-In a hope to loose a few pounds fast, we consider skipping breakfast or lunch, thinking we can push through the hunger pangs until dinner.
-For starters this will leave you with low blood sugar levels, brain fog, moodiness, and hunger pains.
+1. Skipping meals to help lose weight: We’ve all been there.
+In a hope to lose a few pounds fast, we consider skipping breakfast or lunch, thinking we can push through the hunger pangs until dinner.
+For starters, this will leave you with low blood sugar levels, brain fog, moodiness, and hunger pains.
 Without a new supply of calories, your body will start to shift into starvation mode in an effort to conserve energy.
 Then your metabolism slows down, so the calories you do eventually eat aren’t readily burned off.
 Not only do skipping meals take a toll on your body, but it also sets you up for a slower metabolism which in the long run will do the opposite of weight loss.
 The healthier strategy?
-Lose weight by eating 4-6 smaller, nutrient dense meals throughout the day!
+Lose weight by eating 4-6 smaller, nutrient-dense meals throughout the day!

-- Setting unrealistic expectations: Start with one small goal a day, or even a week!
+3. Setting unrealistic expectations: Start with one small goal a day, or even a week!
 Often times when we overload ourselves with these unrealistic expectations we tend to feel overwhelmed and are less likely to achieve any of them.
-Instead, start with something small like: giving up dairy for a day, incorporating more greens, drinking more water, etc!
+Instead, start with something small like giving up dairy for a day, incorporating more greens, drinking more water, etc!

-- Restricting yourself too much: Restricting yourself from any specific food is probably one of the worst ways of ‘dieting’ out there (something I’ve totally done before!).
+4. Restricting yourself too much: Restricting yourself from any specific food is probably one of the worst ways of ‘dieting’ out there (something I’ve totally done before!).
 When we restrict ourselves from something sooner or later our bodies are going to end up craving it even more than before.
 So next time you’re trying to stay away from a specific food, allow yourself to have just a little bit, instead of going overboard with it.
 An example would be chocolate.
-I LOVE chocolate, and can easily eat an entire bar in one siting!
+I LOVE chocolate, and can easily eat an entire bar in one sitting!
 So right now instead of eating the entire bar, I’ll have just a square or two in one sitting and save the rest for later.
-Whether it’s chocolate, french fires, cake, pastries, or candy, training you body overtime to enjoy smaller amounts in moderation will definitely help reduce cravings and create a better relationship with food 🙂
+Whether it’s chocolate, french fries, cake, pastries, or candy, training your body over time to enjoy smaller amounts in moderation will definitely help reduce cravings and create a better relationship with food 🙂

 I hope these dieting myths have inspired you with knowledge and confidence!
 Interested in diving deeper into healthy and effective weight loss?
 Check out our work with me page, we’d love to help inspire your journey!